AstroPathJHU/mIFTO/README.md

 ## ***Section 3: FOP***
 #### ***Section 3.1: Description***

-This function is used to measure the fraction of positivity across a subset of images for uniquely named slide.
+This function is used to measure the fraction of positivity across a subset of images for a uniquely named slide.
 The function is designed to count positivity for cell-by-cell, pixel-by-pixel, or tissue segmented data exported from inForm.

 #### ***Section 3.2: Setting up Slide Names***